 Managed care organizations, such as health maintenance organizations (HMOs), may contract with pharmacists or pharmacies to provide cognitive services.
 There are successful examples from around the country in which pharmacists have relationships with MCOs for cognitive services, such as disease management programs.

 CMS is mandated to pay only those providers who are recognized in law.
 The guiding legislation is Title XVIII of the Social Security Act.
 There are two parts of this Act that describe coverage: Part A or inpatient coverage and Part B or outpatient coverage.
-It is clear in these regulations that pharmacists are not recognized as providers within the Act and therefore is not eligible for reimbursement or compensation for cognitive services as are physicians and other named providers (section 1861-s).
+It is clear in these regulations that pharmacists are not recognized as providers within the Act and therefore are not eligible for reimbursement or compensation for cognitive services as are physicians and other named providers (section 1861-s).

 There are two exceptions.
 The first exception is that pharmacists or pharmacies are allowed to bill as providers (mass immunizers) for the administration of certain immunizations (e.g., influenza, pneumococcal, and hepatitis B).
 The other exception is the supply of durable medical equipment.
 With durable medical equipment, pharmacies are considered as suppliers, and after approval of an application (similar to immunizations), a durable medical equipment number is granted to the pharmacy.
 Both of these examples are under the outpatient benefit or Part B of Medicare.
 No other payment mechanisms are available to pharmacists under Medicare.